nabilLearns/Diambra-Arena-Bot/README.md

 **models/meta_ablation.py**: Runs DQL with out metanet model (a subset of the original model) and writes experimental results (same as for dqn_agent.py) to a file in the current working directory.
 The requirements for running this are the same as for dqn_agent.py

 **models/test_agent.py**: Runs an agent that randomly samples actions from the diambra environment action space at every time step.
 This file also prints out information about environment state at every timestep.
-To run this, you need to make the same change to a line of code as shown above for dqn_agent.py
+To run this, you need to make the same change to a line of code as shown above for the dqn_agent.py file.